 These days, it is common to read about strengths-based approaches to leadership and development.
-The idea is to maximise the talents of the leader and concentrate on them, rather than focusing on their leadership weaknesses.
+The idea is to maximise the talents of the leader and concentrate on them, rather than focusing on leadership weaknesses.

-However, can be great to know your leadership weaknesses.
+However, knowing your leadership weaknesses can be a great thing.
 It’s not about beating yourself up and focusing on the negatives.
 Rather, it’s helpful to understand limitations in the way you work, your skills, and any knowledge gaps.